Thanjavur Nayak kingdom: Raghunatha Nayak

-Raghunatha Nayak (1600–1634) He is the Most Powerful King of Nayaks of Tanjore.
+Raghunatha Nayak (1600–1634) is the most powerful king of Nayaks of Tanjore.
 He is famous for his patronage of literature other scholarly research.
 One of his wives, Ramabhadramba was highly educated and a gifted poet.
 During his time he granted military assistance to the Chandragiri ruler Venkata II to recover most of his lost areas from the Golconda forces.
 In 1620 Raghunatha Nayak permitted a Danish settlement at Tarangambadi.
 This encouraged the English to seek trade with the Thanjavur Nayaks.
 The Tanjore cannon or Raghunatha cannon, supposed to be the largest cannon in the world was installed during Raghunatha Nayak, built with Danish metallurgy know how.

 Raghunatha was a gifted scholar in Sanskrit, Kannada and Telugu languages, as well as a talented musician.
 His court was distinguished for its assembly of poets and scholars.
 Ragunatha is credited with writing several books on music and literature.
 Maduravani and Ramabhadramba were two famous poets in his court, while Sudhindra and Raghavendra were two famous Madhva gurus patronised by him.
 Govinda Dikshita's son Yajnanarayana has written an account on Raghunatha's rule in his work Sahitya Ratnakara.
 Raghunatha was a gifted scholar and an expert in the art of swordplay, a fine marksman and a skilled master in horse riding.
 In the field of music, Raghunatha created new ragas, talas, and melas like Jayanta sena (Ragam), Ramananda (Talam), Sargita vidya and Raghunatha (Mela).
 His Sanskrit treatise on music, Sangita Sudha opened the secrets of music to all.
 Raghunatha also composed kavyas and dance-dramas like Prabandkas, Parijatapaharana, Valmika Charitra Kavya, Achyutendrabhyudayam, Gajendramoksham, Nala Caritiam and Rukmini Krishna Vivaha Yakshagana.

 It was during Raghunatha's reign that a palace library was established.
 Sarasvati Bhandar is where the manuscripts of Raghunatha's prolific court scholars were collected and preserved.
 This library was developed and enriched later by Rajah Serfoji II into the currently famous Saraswati Mahal Library.